sajjadh/Gapstars_Interview/README.md

  TestCafe (https://testcafe.io/documentation/402634/guides)
  Cypress (https://docs.cypress.io/)
 4. Create a project in github and provide us the link
-5. Make sure you have a readme with instructions inside the project.
+5. Make sure you have a readme with instructions inside the project on how to run it

 Expectation: All the tests should pass

 ## Notes